arduino/docs-content/content/hardware/05.nicla/boards/nicla-sense-me/tutorials/getting-started/getting-started.md

 ### Programming the Board

-With this sketch we can get readings from the Nicla Sense ME's sensors.
+With this sketch you can get readings from the Nicla Sense ME's sensors.
 It includes accelerometer, gyroscope and temperature readings.
-This simple sketch will show how to get these readings, which can be useful for applications of the Nicla Sense ME.
+This simple sketch will show how to get these readings.

-In the setup part of the sketch we first use:
+In the setup part of the sketch you first use:

 ```arduino
   #include "Arduino_BHY2.h"